stanford-esrg/retina/INSTALL.md

 Retina should work on any commodity x86 server, but the more cores and memory the better.
 For real-time operation in 100G network environments, we recommend at least 64GB of memory and a 100G Mellanox ConnectX-5 or similar, but any DPDK-compatible NIC should work.

 ## VirtualBox Set-Up
-If setting up a Virtual Machine using VirtualBox to run Retina, please follow these set-up instructions first.
+If setting up a Virtual Machine using VirtualBox to test Retina offline, please follow these set-up instructions first.
-- Download the latest Ubuntu Server image first (https://ubuntu.com/download/server)
+- Download the latest Ubuntu Server image (https://ubuntu.com/download/server).
-- Follow set-up instructions for VirtualBox machines using downloaded Ubuntu image as the ISO
+- Follow set-up instructions for VirtualBox machines using downloaded Ubuntu image as the ISO.
-- Check that you have at least 64 GB of base memory available to allocate (if you have less, follow modification for hugepages)
+- Check that you can allocate a reasonable amount of memory based on your system resources.
+If you do not have at least 64 GB available and performance is not critical, then be aware to allocate fewer and smaller hugepages than specified later in this document.
 - Set up port forwarding in settings to ssh into the VM

 ## Installing Dependencies